bi-graph/Bigraph/README.md

 <ul>
   <li>
     <code>It can export the graph in .json and .gexf format
-    for furthur usages.
+    for further usages.
 For instance: Gephi etc.</code>
   </li>
 </ul>